rahulyhg/sunrise-sunset/readme.txt

 1, 2, 3: You're done!

+== Screenshots ==

+1. You can adjust the title and the city in the Dashboard.
+The widget uses local time.
+2. The widget displays sunrise and sunset times.

 == Changelog ==
 = 1.0 =
 * Initial files.
 New York, Los Angeles and Chicago.